oda-hub/mmoda-manifesto/README.md

 ### INTEGRAL backend

+* on kubernetes cluster:
   * 4 CPU, 10 Gb RAM, 100Gb persistent storage
 * HPC cluster, e.g. slurm scheduler, and service account (possibly serveral)
+  * typical capacity 100 jobs to run at the same time
+  * egress from the cluster to
+  * shared storage for intermediate results, 20 Tb
 * INTEGRAL archive which can be:
   * mounted in k8s pods, e.g. with NFS
   * accessing on the HPC cluster